kavonjon/onaylf/docs/documentation.md

 9. **Network Configuration**

 The ONAYLF application uses the `nginxproxymanager_default` Docker network to communicate with Nginx Proxy Manager.
-This network is automatically created when you start Nginx Proxy Manager with the docker-compose configuration shown above.
+This network is automatically created when you start Nginx Proxy Manager with the Docker Compose configuration shown above.

 If you need to create the network manually for any reason:
 ```bash